 Snorkel with Green Sea Turtles

 It’s fairly easy to spot the honu while snorkeling during summer due to a gentle surf.
-But be aware, strong currents and a hazardous surf occur here especially during October to April.
+But be aware, strong currents and a hazardous surf occur here especially from October to April.
 Do not enter the water in rough conditions.
 Just look don't touch the honu.
 Leave enough space that the honu doesn't get scared.

 Crowds and Traffic Jam

 Tour buses circle the island and make a stop here so do the rental cars.
 It’s almost impossible to avoid the masses of tourists except when it’s raining.